World War I in popular culture: Television

 There have been several television series and miniseries set during World War I.

+In 1964, the British Broadcasting Corporation with cooperation from its counterparts with Australia and Canada, has a 26-part series called The Great War.
+It focused on the aspects of World War I.

+The 1969 Doctor Who science fiction serial "The War Games" initially appears to be set in no man's land in World War I, although it is later revealed that British and German soldiers from World War I have been transported to an alien planet along with the armies of other historical wars from human history.

 The fourth series of the 1971–75 British television drama Upstairs, Downstairs, which aired in 1974, was set during the years of World War I and showed the war's effects from the perspective of a townhouse in London.

 The 1985 Australian miniseries Anzacs was about members of the Australian and New Zealand Army Corps during World War I and the 2015 miniseries Gallipoli was about the Gallipoli campaign.

 Blackadder Goes Forth, the fourth and final series of the British sitcom Blackadder, which aired in 1989, presented a satirical view of the war and the British military.

 My Boy Jack was a 2007 television film, adapted from the play of the same name, about Rudyard Kipling's son, who was killed in France.

 The second season of the British television drama Downton Abbey, which aired in 2011, showed the effects of the war mostly from the perspective of the eponymous estate.
 The season particularly focused on how great houses in Britain served as convalescent homes during the war.

 World War I is used for the season 2 episode "The War to End All Wars" of the NBC series Timeless.
 In the episode, Rufus and Wyatt travel to World War I on September 14, 1918, to save Lucy from Rittenhouse.

+In the Japanese novel, manga, and anime isekai series The Saga of Tanya the Evil, its central story revolves around a modern world Japanese protagonist being reincarnated in an alternate universe's equivalent of Imperial Germany and subsequently a slightly delayed World War I; whereas individuals can possess magical power, and a certain "entity/deity" would actively involve itself with many individuals' affairs.